 Millage Rollback Legislation.
 In 2007, the Florida Legislature adopted a property tax plan that significantly impacted ad valorem tax collections for State local governments (the "Millage Rollback Legislation").
 One component of the Millage Rollback Legislation required counties, cities, and special districts to rollback their millage rates for the Fiscal Year 2007-08 to a level that, with certain adjustments and exceptions, would generate the same level of ad valorem tax revenue as in Fiscal Year 2006-07; provided, however, depending upon the relative growth of each local government's own ad valorem tax revenues from 2001 to 2006, such rolled back millage rates were determined after first reducing 2006-07 ad valorem tax revenues by 0% to 9%.
 In addition, the Rollback Legislation also limited how much the aggregate amount of ad valorem tax revenues may increase in future fiscal years.
-A local government, a unanimous vote of its governing body.
+A local government may override certain portions of these requirements by a supermajority, and for certain requirements, a unanimous vote of its governing body.
 School districts are not required to comply with the particular provisions of the Millage Rollback Legislation relating to limitations on increases in future years.